jeremyckahn/chitchatter/README.md

 #### Peers won't connect

 This could happen for a variety of reasons.
 The most likely of which is that one or more peers cannot connect directly and must use the configured STUN/TURN relay as a fallback.
-The standard relay (https://www.metered.ca/tools/openrelay/) does not guarantee uptime, so it may simply be unavailable for some time.
-There's not much to do other than wait until it becomes available again.
+The standard relay (https://www.metered.ca/tools/openrelay/) is free and does not guarantee any level of service, so it may simply be unavailable for some time (or just not work at all for some users).
+There's not much to do other than wait until it becomes available again, or possibly try from another device or location.

 ##### Firefox-specific